beerfactory/brewbox-doc/specifications.rst

 Context
 ========

 BrewBox tries to answer the need, which comes to the mind of every brewer, of monitoring and controling a micro brewery.
-Usually, main reasons for that are :
+Brewer's main motivations are usually :

 * being able to ensure a constant quality of the beer produced
 * improving brew process efficiency as quantities produced increase.

-Monitoring usually means adding some sensors, mostly for temperature control during mash and boiling steps.
+Monitoring is usually achived by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps.
 Controling requires more components for building control panel with displays, switches or PID controller.
-Finally complete automation requires professional equipements like programmable logic controller, which is not something affordable for every hobbyist.
+Finally complete automation requires professional equipments like programmable logic controller and good knowledge in electronic and electricity.
-All theses steps also requires good knowledge in electronic and electricity to deal with components from small temperature probes to 5500W heater for example.

 The goal of BrewBox is to help brewers achieve this goal by providing a system :

-* flexible enough to fit any configurations of brewery equipements with sensors
+* flexible enough to fit with sensors any configurations of brewery equipements
 * offering a large set of features for monitoring, controling and automate the brewery activity.

 Functional requirements